top of page

 “Uh…”

-Vomarian Fae said, “I’m here to find a stable, as I’ve heard it pays well.”
+Clearing his throat, Vomarian said, “I’m here to find a stable.
+I’ve heard it pays well.”

-The Shadowspire sergeant considered them for a moment and asked, “Where are you two from?”
+The Shadowspire sergeant considered them momentarily and asked, “Where are you two from?”

 “The village of Sanaras.
 It’s within the Rirorni Empire,” My‑re said.
 “You’ve probably never heard of it.”